It was easier to learn Bible verses in biblical times, before TV, hectic family schedules, Facebook, or smart phones!

 We know that God is everywhere.
 He’s bigger than everything.
 Said another way, God “transcends” everything.
 That’s His “transcendent presence”.
 Indeed, He’s holding together every atom in the universe — including those of your body — moment-by-moment throughout time.
 But there’s no intimate personal relationship there.

-How I wish I’d known all this when I was a boy.
+How I wish I had known all this when I was a boy.
 I was raised in a faith tradition that puts all the emphasis on religious rites and rituals, and no emphasis on actually applying biblical principles into everyday life.
 Thus I ignored the Bible for many decades of my life.
 Because I was ignorant of these truths back then, I’ve had some catching up to do.

 In contrast to how I used to be, let me share a “thought from the Mind of God” that reflects how I feel toward His Thoughts now.
 (I truly believe that God had me in His mind when He moved David to write these Words from Psalm 139):